Two or more trains run on a single-track loop, infrared sensors automatically keep them separated.

 To see how to run two trains in opposite directions on a single track, see the next page.

-The first method uses one infrared train detector to control power to an electrically isolated section of track.
+This simple method uses one infrared train detector to control power to an electrically isolated section of track.
 It works for trains with a single engine.
 The isolated section should be slightly longer than the longest locomotive used on the layout, plus stopping distance.
 For 3-rail layouts, isolate the center rail.

-In this diagram, the red and blue trains travel clockwise around the loop.
 The blue train is stopped, its locomotive is on the isolated section of track.
 The red train is moving, and is approaching the train detector.

 As long as the detector is sensing the red train, the isolated track section will have power, so the blue train can move far enough to exit the isolated section.